 In addition to assessing your child's academic learning in each subject, Cheltenham has introduced the teaching-learning and assessment of industry-recognised 21st-century learning dispositions.
 This year, Year 7 students will also be assessed on their skills in collaboration to complete tasks.
 The school believes that learning collaboration skills is important for several reasons; it enhances learning, develops social skills, prepares students for the future workplace and University, encourages diversity of thought, builds self-esteem and responsibility, improves problem-solving skills, and teaches adaptability.
-In 2024, the school will focus on two aspects of collaboration: mutual respect and responsibility.
+In 2025, the school will focus on two aspects of collaboration: mutual respect and responsibility.
 Each subject will determine which elements they will teach and assess, indicated by the rows in the following table.
 The following rubric will be used in all Year 7 classes to help guide students on what success looks like.

-Emerging Practising Refining Exceeding Inattentive Reactive Attentive Empathetic Mutual respect • Is inattentive when others speak and can be easily distracted.
-Sometimes listens but is more focused on their own contributions. • Actively listens most of the time, showing genuine interest in others' contributions. • Always listens intently, ensuring each member feels heard and validated. • Is often negative and critical of the task(s) or the work of other group members.
-Is sometimes critical of the task(s) or the work of other group members. • Usually has a positive attitude about the task(s) and the work of others. • Always has a positive attitude about the task(s) and the work of others. • Ignores or dismisses the ideas of others without consideration.
-Sometimes considers others' ideas but might often stick to their own perspective. • Considers and builds upon the ideas of others, even if they differ from their own. • Values and validates the contributions of all team members, recognising the importance of diverse viewpoints. • Rarely makes compromises to accomplish a common goal and has difficulty getting along with other group members.
-Sometimes makes compromises to accomplish a common goal. • Usually makes necessary compromises to accomplish a common goal. • Consistently makes necessary compromises to accomplish a common goal.
-Responsibility • Did not perform any duties of the assigned team role Performed a few duties of assigned team roles. • Performed nearly all duties of the assigned team role • Performed all duties of assigned team roles • Relied on others to do the tasks.
-Often leaned on others to complete their assigned tasks. • Needed occasional support from team members. • Relied on team collaboration to enhance work outcomes. • Made minimal contributions regarding ideas, knowledge, opinions, or skills that helped the group succeed. opini nsistent in contributing knowledge, ions, ideas, or skills to the team. e ideas lack detail and support. and rea ularly contributes ideas, knowledge I skills to the group and has strong soning and support to justify using se ideas. kno on nsistently contributed valuable ideas, owledge, opinions, and skills, building others' ideas and incorporating them o the final product.
+Emerging Practising Refining Exceeding Inattentive Reactive Attentive Empathetic Mutual respect ve when others speak easily distracted.
+Sometimes lister focused on their contributions.
+Actively listens most of the time, showing genuine interest in others' contributions. • Always listens intently, ensuring each member feels heard and validated. gative and critical of the he work of other group Is sometimes cri or the work of o members. tical of the task(s) ther group Usually has a positive attitude about the task(s) and the work of others. • Always has a positive attitude about the task(s) and the work of others.
+J dismisses the ideas of nout consideration. iders others' ideas stick to their own i Considers and builds upon the ideas of others, even if they differ from their own. • Values and validates the contributions of all team members, recognising the importance of diverse viewpoints. accomplish es compromises to a common goal and has etting along with other nbers.
+Sometimes make accomplish a corr es compromises to mmon goal. ( Usually makes necessary compromises to accomplish a common goal. • Consistently makes necessary compromises to accomplish a common goal.
+Responsibility Did not pe assigned te rform any duties of the eam role Performed a few assigned team ro Performed nearly all duties of the assigned team role • Performed all duties of assigned team roles Relied on co thers to do the tasks.
+Often leaned on complete their a Needed occasional support from team members. • Relied on team collaboration to enhance work outcomes. regarding i mal contributions deas, knowledge, r skills that helped the eed.
+Inconsistent in contri opinions, ideas, or ski Some ideas lack detai ills to the team. and s reaso larly contributes ideas, knowledge skills to the group and has strong oning and support to justify using e ideas. kno on o sistently contributed valuable ideas, wledge, opinions, and skills, building others' ideas and incorporating them o the final product.